WeaveSolutions/Template/docs/Ditto/DittoIntegration.md

 # Ditto Integration with Multi-Cloud Databases

-This document provides instructions on how to use Ditto with your Next.js and Expo applications, enabling a local-first architecture with synchronization capabilities to multiple cloud databases simultaneously.
+This document provides instructions on how to use Ditto with your Next.js, Expo, and Tauri applications, enabling a local-first architecture with synchronization capabilities to multiple cloud databases simultaneously.

 ## Table of Contents